One of the most frequently asked questions about LASIK is how long does it last and is it permanent.

 A recent large-scale study of more than 9,000 LASIK procedures (eyes), conducted in Israel over a five-year period noted a retreatment rate of less than 2 percent.

 Q: Does LASIK impact a patient’s future vision correction treatment options?

-LASIK eye surgery is a permanent way to reshape the cornea to correct vision conditions including nearsightedness, farsightedness and astigmatism and it’s a way to rid yourself from the hassle of glasses and contacts, which may interfere with your lifestyle.
+Laser vision correction procedures, like LASIK, PRK, and SMILE, permanently reshape the cornea to improve the eye’s ability to focus.
+LASIK and other laser vision correction procedures treat common vision problems like nearsightedness, farsightedness, and astigmatism to help reduce or eliminate the need for glasses and contact, which can interfere with an active lifestyle.
 If you have more questions about how long LASIK lasts or if LASIK permanent, schedule a consultation with your local eye professional.